Calculate cancellation rate and increase seller performance – tips for Amazon sellers (including calculation formula)

 Die Stornoquote kann man berechen und somit seine Verkäuferleistung steigern

 The order comes in – but delivery of the goods is not possible.
-Not a pleasant scenario for either the customer or the seller.
-Because aside from the fact that a cancellation results in lost revenue, this situation is not exactly conducive to customer loyalty.
-However, Amazon sellers face an additional problem: The so-called cancellation rate before order fulfillment is a very important metric that directly factors into the calculation of seller performance.
+Not a pleasant scenario, neither for the customer nor for the seller.
+Because aside from the fact that a cancellation results in lost money, this situation is not exactly beneficial for customer loyalty.
+However, Amazon sellers face an additional problem: The so-called cancellation rate before fulfillment of the order is a very important metric that directly influences the calculation of seller performance.

-Thus, this Amazon KPI also influences your chances as a seller of winning the Buy Box or how your products rank within search results.
+Thus, this Amazon KPI also influences the chances you have as a seller of winning the Buy Box or how your products rank within the search results.
 Accordingly, anyone selling on Amazon should keep an eye on the cancellation rate.
-But what situations are captured by the cancellation rate before fulfillment, and how can you avoid them?
+But what situations are captured by the cancellation rate before fulfillment and how can you avoid them?

 What is the cancellation rate before fulfillment?

 At Amazon, cancellation has a different definition than what sellers might be used to.
-The cancellation rate does not measure cancellations from the customer, as one might initially assume.
-This metric rather measures how often the marketplace seller has canceled an order within the last seven days before they could complete the order fulfillment, and relates this to the total number of all orders during that period.
+The cancellation rate does not capture – as one might initially suspect – the cancellations made by the customer.
+This metric rather measures how often the marketplace seller has canceled an order within the last seven days before being able to complete the order fulfillment, and relates this to the total number of all orders during this period.

-This also means: This KPI is only relevant when marketplace sellers ship their orders themselves, for example, through Fulfillment by Merchant (FBM) or Prime by Seller.
+This also means: This KPI is only relevant when marketplace sellers ship their orders themselves, for example via Fulfillment by Merchant (FBM) or Prime by Seller.
 If they have delegated order fulfillment to the online giant as part of Fulfillment by Amazon (FBA), then the cancellation rate before fulfillment does not factor into the seller rating.

 Amazon measures the cancellation rate before fulfillment primarily as an indicator of a seller’s inventory management.
-In most cases, sellers cannot fulfill an order because the item is out of stock.
-Cancellations made by the customer through their Amazon account do not count towards this, even if they are made before order fulfillment.
+Because in most cases, sellers cannot fulfill an order because the item is out of stock.
+Cancellations made by the customer through their Amazon account do not count towards this, even if they were made before order fulfillment.

 Start Your Journey From Seller to Bestseller – with SELLERLOGIC.